4Subsea/fourinsight-engineroom-utils-python/.github/pull_request_template.md

-### This PR is related to user story DST-XXX
+# This PR is related to user story DST-XXX

-The following changes has been done:
+## Description
-Short description of the user story and what has been done.
+Provide a short description about the work that has been done.

-I have checked the following:
+## Checklist
 - [] All COS are met.
 - [] CI tests pass (isort, black, tox).
 - [] All integration tests pass (if applicable).